 If you elect to use this method, you must include Form 2210 with your tax return.

-How to avoid an IRS underpayment penalty
+How to avoid an IRS underpayment penalty in future years

 If you were caught off guard by an IRS penalty, use the following steps to help you avoid or reduce underpayment penalties in the future: